Tom Youngs: Background

-Youngs is the son of former Leicester and England scrum-half Nick Youngs, and the elder brother of current Leicester and England scrum-half Ben Youngs.
+Youngs is the son of former Leicester and England scrum-half Nick Youngs, and the elder brother of former Leicester and England scrum-half Ben Youngs.

 Originally a centre, Youngs changed to play at hooker after advice from then Tigers' coach Heyneke Meyer.

 Youngs played for Gresham's School and for England Schools, and also for Holt as a junior.

 Club career

 Youngs made his Tigers debut against London Irish on Boxing Day 2006, broke his leg after five minutes and came off after thirteen.

 In the 2008/09 season, when he was persuaded to switch to hooker he was used by new head Coach Richard Cockerill in the Leicester "A" team as a hooker.

 In the 2010-2011 season he was loaned to the Leicester feeder club Nottingham R.F.C. where he was first choice hooker.

 Youngs started the 2013 Premiership final, alongside his brother Ben, as Leicester defeated Northampton Saints.

 At the start of the 2016-17 season he was announced as club captain for the Tigers, replacing lock Ed Slater after being injured for nearly half of the previous season.

 After taking indefinite leave during the 2021/22 season to care for his wife during illness, Youngs announced his retirement on 27 April 2022.